 Tip 5: Rue de la Peyrolerie

-After all this history, it was time for some entertainment.
-Some food!
-And, of course, some shopping!
+After all this history, it was time for some food and shopping!
 The Tourist Information map highlighted the Rue Peyrolerie, or the Tinsmith’s Street, as a good place to visit.
 To get to this street, I took the little passageway right next to the Palaces of the Popes.
-I think this is one of the most original streets I have ever seen, with ochre-coloured houses built on a sloped rock wall that blends into the Palace of the Popes.
+This is such an original street, with its ochre-coloured houses built on a sloped rock wall that blends into the Palace of the Popes.
 I continued on my way and arrived at the charming square of Place des Châtaignes.
 Here I enjoyed a simple lunch at one of the restaurants underneath the chestnut trees.
-Slowly strolling back to my car, I discovered the little streets of this neighbourhood, with far more interesting boutiques and restaurants than the big brands on Rue de la République.
+Slowly strolling back to my car, I discovered the little streets of this neighbourhood.
+It had far more interesting boutiques than the big brands on Rue de la République.
 Next year, I definitely have to bring the family to finally visit Avignon’s Theater Festival during the summer months!